thiagosfluz/Exoplanet_classification/README.md

 - Random Subspace Methods
 - Extremely Randomized Trees (Extra Trees)

-These algorithms were used in the article: ["Machine Learning Approaches for Exoplanet Classification"](https://www.mdpi.com/2079-9292/13/19/3950).
+These algorithms were used in the article: ["Assessment of Ensemble-Based Machine Learning Algorithms for Exoplanet Identification"](https://www.mdpi.com/2079-9292/13/19/3950).

 ## Installation